GerritForge/plugins_pull-replication/src/main/resources/Documentation/cmd-start.md

 :	Schedule replication for all projects.

 `--url <PATTERN>`
-:	Replicate only to replication destinations whose URL contains
+:	Replicate only from replication sources whose URL contains
 	the substring `PATTERN`.
-This can be useful to replicate only to a previously down node, which has been brought back online.
+This can be useful to replicate only from a previously down node, which has been brought back online.

 EXAMPLES
 --------
-Replicate every project, to every configured remote:
+Replicate every project, from every configured remote:

 ```
   $ ssh -p @SSH_PORT@ @SSH_HOST@ @PLUGIN@ start --all